Mac OS X Jaguar

 Mac OS X Jaguar (version 10.2) is the third major release of macOS, Apple's desktop and server operating system.
 It superseded Mac OS X 10.1 and preceded Mac OS X Panther.
-The operating system was released on August 23, 2002 either for single-computer installations, and in a "family pack," which allowed five installations on separate computers in one household.
+The operating system was released on August 23, 2002.
+It was available both for single-computer installations and in a "family pack" that allowed five installations on separate computers in one household.
 Jaguar was the first Mac OS X release to publicly use its code name in marketing and advertisements.

 System requirements

-Mac OS X Jaguar required a PowerPC G3 or G4 CPU and 128 MB of RAM.
+Mac OS X Jaguar requires a PowerPC G3 or G4 CPU and 128 MB of RAM.
 Special builds were released for the first PowerPC G5 systems released by Apple.